Facts about Abau Language

 (Last Updated On: )

-Have you ever thought, if the language you speak today became extinct in the future?
-And then you were the only person left on the earth, who knows that language?
+Have you ever thought if the language you speak today become extinct in the future?
+And then you were the only person left on the earth; who knows that language?
 I don’t think so that anyone can ever want their language to become extinct.
 But the case might be different with the Abau language.

-Then you must know that the languages that are extinct today, also belongs to someone else in past.
+Then you must know that the languages that are extinct today also belong to someone else in the past.
 Every 14 days, a language becomes extinct; this is an alarming situation for all of us.
-We need to be concern about this.
-In order to raise and to save the endangered language to become extinct, we should give them importance.
+We need to be concerned about this.
+In order to raise and save the endangered languages from becoming extinct, we should give them importance.

-So, one of the endangered languages that we will explore in this article is Abau Language.
+So, one of the endangered languages that we will explore in this article is the Abau Language.

 papua language